PostHog/meta/requests-for-comments/2022-06-10-nail-exports.md

 Subscriptions via slack are essentially Image exports but delivered via slack.
 We may want to consider additional information to be included

 #### Technical considerations
-- [ ] The exported Image needs to be publicly accessible using some sort of token
+- [ ] It may make sense to have support for multiple slack destinations
-- [ ] Users need to be able to easily unsubscribe without needing to login
+  - [ ] e.g. Internal metrics to primary Slack, external metrics (e.g. pineapple dashboard to community slack to show off feature) to different Slack community

 ---